jeremyreeder/gridscout/docs/index.md

 coordinates to 10-kilometer precision if you like, or set a base location on the other side of town; your search results won't be drastically affected.

-Aerial views are accessed through [Google Maps][google-maps].
+Aerial views are accessed through [GISsurfer][gis-surfer].
 When you access the aerial view of a location, your web browser will submit that location's MGRS coordinate in an encrypted manner.
-Depending on your network and the configuration of your browser, it may be possible for Google to determine your actual location regardless of the base location that you used for your searches.
-If this is a serious problem for you, then simply locate each search result on your MGRS-compatible paper maps.
+Depending on your network and the configuration of your browser, it may be possible for GISsurfer to determine your actual location regardless of the base location that you used for your searches.
+If this is a serious problem for you, then don't use the aerial view.

 # Who are you, and why are you doing this?
 {:#jeremy}